Kiptim54/Snaps/README.md

 # Snaps Gallery| Brenda Kiptim

->This is a Personal Blog built using Flask and Postgress.
+>This is a Gallery application built using Django and Postgress.

 ## SPECS